 Orangutans share approximately 97% of their DNA with humans, but Bornean Orangs are a critically endangered species, with deforestation, hunting and ever-expanding palm oil plantations posing a serious threat to their continued existence.

 Seeing these guys relaxed and happy within the confines of the Kabili-Sepilok Forest Reserve (which covers more than 10,000 acres of mostly virgin rainforest) was an absolute privilege, and an experience I will never forget.
+We had to take an internal flight to the other side of Borneo to get there, but it was so worth it.

-2. Staying at the Shangri-La Rasa Ria Hotel
+2. The Shangri-La Rasa Ria Hotel

 Set on the white sands of Pantai Dalit Beach and surrounded by 400 acres of lush tropical vegetation, the Shangri-La’s Rasa Ria Resort & Spa is ideal for nature lovers who also want their holiday to include more than just a touch of luxury.
 It’s pricey – but there are certainly bargains to be had, if you’re prepared to shop around for a great deal (see my blog post on this, here).